Professional and Technical Standards

 A student should be able to:

-• balance and manage effectively the demands experienced during theological training and in varied contextual learning environments (e.g., dealing with frustrating or high-stress situations, performing under time pressures, working irregular schedules, handling multiple assignments and conflicting demands/priorities, reacting or responding to emergencies, performing independently or with minimal on-site supervision)
+balance, manage, and respond effectively to the demands experienced during theological training and in varied contextual learning environments (e.g., dealing with frustrating or high-stress situations, performing under time pressures, working irregular schedules, handling multiple assignments and conflicting demands/priorities, reacting or responding to emergencies, performing independently or with minimal on-site supervision)

 Practice of Ministry